EDPB Schrems II Guidance: GDPR Data Transfers to Third Countries

 If they haven’t done so for the country where you want to transfer your data, proceed with the next steps.

-3. Assess the risks that the national law brings.
 Assess whether the transfer tool you rely on is effective regarding the circumstances of the transfer.
 This is the time to figure out whether transferring data to the country where you want to transfer it provides sufficient data protection.

 In Section 29 of the Recommendations, EDPB explains that the transfer tool is effective if the national legislation applicable to the data importer does not prevent them from complying with the GDPR requirements regarding the transfer tool.